gitpython-developers/GitPython/doc/source/tutorial.rst

     ''
     hct.trees[0].path   # the first subdirectory has one though 'dir'
-    htc.mode            # trees have the mode of a linux directory 040000
+    oct(htc.mode)       # trees have the mode of a linux directory 040000
-    '%o' % htc.blobs[0].mode    # blobs have a specific mode though comparable to a standard linux fs 100644
+    oct(htc.blobs[0].mode)    # blobs have a specific mode though comparable to a standard linux fs 100644

 Access blob data (or any object data) directly or using streams::